JuliaLinearAlgebra/MKL.jl/README.md

 *MKL.jl* is a package that makes Julia's linear algebra use Intel MKL BLAS and LAPACK instead of OpenBLAS.
 The build step of the package will automatically download Intel MKL and rebuild Julia's system image against Intel MKL.

+**Note:** MKL.jl replaces OpenBLAS with MKL for dense linear algebra functions called directly from Julia, but SuiteSparse and other C/Fortran libraries will continue to use the BLAS they were linked against at build time.
+If you want SuiteSparse to use MKL, you will need to build Julia from source with MKL support.

 ## To Install:

 ```julia